BlackRegis/secretify/README.md

 - Ensure that the `.env` file is formatted correctly with key-value pairs separated by `=`.
 - Review the `secret.yml` and `values.yml` files to confirm that the generated content meets your expectations.
-- Use the `--help` or `-h` flag to view usage instructions if needed.

 ## Troubleshooting

 - If the `secret.yml` file is not created, check the error message and ensure that all tools are correctly installed and configured.
 - Ensure that the Python script `swap_secret.py` is available and executable.
-- Verify that the `.env` file exists and is correctly formatted with key-value pairs and always a line break at the end of the file.